MidHunterX/Hunter-OS/.mozilla/README.md

 ## Problems

+- Cannot use ESC to deselect url bar
 - `.mozilla` in $HOME, not following Freedesktop XDG Base Directory Specification
 - Slow development
 - Features and Open Issues stays on for Milleniums